MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new-june.md

 ## What's new in Dynamics 365 Guides (July 9, 2019)

 In the May release, we created a new flow for selecting an anchoring method.
-If you don't see these changes in the PC app, <a href="https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade" target="_blank">Your admin needs to do some updates</a>
+If you don't see these changes in the PC app, <a href="https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/upgrade" target="_blank">your admin needs to do some updates</a>

 The June release brings a new look and feel to the PC and HoloLens apps.
 We improved the user experience and aligned it with the Dynamics 365 family of apps.